1970 Bhola cyclone: International response

 The United Nations donated US$2.1 million in food and cash, while UNICEF began a drive to raise a further million.
 UNICEF helped to re-establish water supplies in the wake of the storm, repairing over 11,000 wells in the months following the storm.
 UN Secretary-General U Thant made appeals for aid for the victims of the cyclone and the civil war in August, in two separate relief programs.
 He said only about $4 million had been contributed towards immediate needs, well short of the target of US$29.2 million.
 By the end of November, the League of Red Cross Societies had collected US$3.5 million to supply aid to the victims of the disaster.

 The World Bank estimated that it would cost US$185 million to reconstruct the area devastated by the storm.
 The bank drew up a comprehensive recovery plan for the Pakistani government.
 The plan included restoring housing, water supplies and infrastructure to their pre-storm state.
 It was designed to combine with a much larger ongoing flood-control and development program.
-The Bank provided US$25 million of credit to help rebuild the East Pakistan economy and to construct protective shelters in the region.
+The bank provided US$25 million of credit to help rebuild the East Pakistan economy and to construct protective shelters in the region.
 This was the first time that the IDA had provided credit for reconstruction.
 By the start of December, nearly US$40 million had been raised for the relief efforts by the governments of 41 countries, organizations and private groups.

 The Concert for Bangladesh

-In 1971, ex-Beatle George Harrison and Bengali musician Ravi Shankar were inspired to organize The Concert for Bangladesh, in part from the Bhola cyclone, and from the civil war and genocide.
+In 1971, ex-Beatle George Harrison and musician Ravi Shankar were inspired to organize The Concert for Bangladesh, in part from the Bhola cyclone, and from the civil war and genocide.
 Although it was the first benefit concert of its type, it was extremely successful in raising money, aid and awareness for the region's plight.

 Post-disaster

-In December, the League of Red Cross Societies drafted a plan for immediate use should a comparable event to the cyclone hit other "disaster prone countries".
+In December 1970, the League of Red Cross Societies drafted a plan for immediate use should a comparable event to the cyclone hit other "disaster prone countries".
 A Red Cross official stated some of the relief workers sent to East Pakistan were poorly trained, and the organisation would compile a list of specialists.
 The UN General Assembly adopted a proposal to improve its ability to provide aid to disaster-stricken countries.

 In 1966, the Red Crescent had begun to support the development of a cyclone warning system, which developed into a Cyclone Preparedness Programme in 1972, today run by the government of Bangladesh and the Bangladesh Red Crescent Society.
 The programme's objectives are to raise public awareness of the risks of cyclones and to provide training to emergency personnel in the coastal regions of Bangladesh.